le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 ## Touch ID/Goodix Fingerprint Sensor
 Since I'm using the `MacBookPro15,1` SMBIOS, macOS is expecting Touch ID to be available, causing lag on password prompts.
 So it can be disabled using `NoTouchID.kext`.

-## Trackpad
+## Keyboard and Trackpad
-- The trackpad is from Synaptics, also is I2C device.
-So it can be driven with VoodooI2C.
-VoodooPS2Controller also provides basic trackpad support.
+* The keyboard is PS2, so I use `VoodooPS2Controller.kext`.
+But I already deleted `VoodooInput.kext` and `VoodooPS2Trackpad.kext` plugin inside because of some stupid thing.
-For me, I used `VoodooI2C.kext`, `VoodooI2CHID.kext` and `VoodooPS2Controller.kext`.
+* The trackpad is from Synaptics, but is I2C device.
+So it can be driven with VoodooI2C, also provides basic trackpad support.
+For me, I use `VoodooI2C.kext` and `VoodooI2CHID.kext`.

 ## Sleep/Wake Enhances
 Only run these commands in Terminal and done: